fuse-box/fuse-box/docs/configuration.md

 ## Initialisation

-Initialize a fuse-box instance like so.
+Initialise a fuse-box instance like so.
 Each instance will handle 1 bundle.
 ```js
 FuseBox.init({ /* you config is here */ })
 ```

 ## Home directory

-That's your source folder, you don't need to provide an absolute path, it will check it automatically and concat with your project folder.
+That's your source folder.
+It can be an absolute path, Or it can be relative to the current `process.cwd()`.

 ```js
 FuseBox.init({